iamgiulyUCL/COMP0082-Bioinformatics/readme.md

 ## Data

 The protein sequences are provided in **Fasta format** and categorized with the above classes, one file for each class.

-A **blinded challenge set** with 20 sequences will also be provided for final testing.